Home Page Menu

 P60 & Useful Information

-Changes to Pensions Increase 2023
+Changes to Pensions Increase 2025

-If your pension started on or after 26 April 2022 you are not entitled to receive the full increase of 10.1% as your pension has not been in payment for a full year.
-Please see the table below for details of the increases that will be applied in this instance
+The Annual Pensions Increase award for 2025 is 1.7%.
+The increase to your pension is payable from the 7 April 2025 which means your April payment is made up of 6 days at the old rate and 24 days at the new rate.
+If your pension started on or after 23 April 2024 you are not entitled to receive the full increase of 1.7% as your pension has not been in payment for a full year.
+Please see the table below for details of the increases that will be applied in this instance:

 Pension beginning on or after Amount of Increase Pension beginning on or after Amount of Increase